 Working as an intern alongside Dr. Don Thomas in the summer of 1971, Dr. Martin "Mac" Cheever had the opportunity to see firsthand the early, seemingly miraculous use of bone marrow transplantation, a then experimental treatment for leukemia and other blood diseases.

-Cheever is working to move cutting-edge science out of the lab and into the clinic, where it will be made available to cancer patients enrolled in clinical studies, a process known as translational research.
+Today, Cheever is still working to move cutting-edge science out of the lab and into the clinic, a process known as translational research.
 Among the most promising treatments being developed at the Hutch are those collectively known as immunotherapy.
-The approach is based on harnessing the innate cancer-fighting properties of the immune system through antibodies, disease-fighting T-cells and—Cheever's own area of expertise—cancer vaccines.
+The approach is based on harnessing the innate cancer-fighting properties of the immune system through antibodies, disease-fighting T-cells and — Cheever's own area of expertise — cancer vaccines.

 Cheever is internationally recognized for his contributions to cancer immunotherapy.
 He was part of the Center research group that made seminal contributions to the field of T-cell therapy, which relies on tumor-fighting cells of the immune system.
 He mentored younger scientists who have successfully translated their laboratory work into treatments.
 Cheever was also one of the key developers of the anti-lymphoma drug Bexxar.